 Can I Use the iPhone Charger for AirPods?

-Yes, but you need an adapter.
+Yes, you can.
 AirPods charge via a Lightning port on the back of their carrying case.
 An iPhone also uses a Lightning port to charge, making an iPhone charger the obvious choice for charging AirPods.

 However, in this day of wireless charging, Apple has decided to only include a USB-A to Lightning cable in the box with AirPods.
 It means that you cannot plug your AirPods directly into your iPhone or any other device with a Lightning port (such as an iPad).
 Instead, you have to use the provided cable and USB power adapters.